CAHPS Home and Community-Based Services Survey

 The CAHPS Home and Community-Based Services Survey (HCBS CAHPS) is designed to assess the experiences of adult Medicaid beneficiaries who receive long-term services and support from State HCBS programs.
-These programs provide services for adults with disabilities, including frail elderly, people with physical disabilities, people with developmental or intellectual disabilities, people with acquired brain injury, and people with severe mental illness.
+These programs provide services for adults with disabilities, including older adults, people with physical disabilities, people with developmental or intellectual disabilities, people with acquired brain injury, and people with severe mental illness and substance use disorders.
 The Centers for Medicare & Medicaid Services developed this survey for voluntary use by State Medicaid programs, including both fee-for-service HCBS programs as well as managed long-term services and supports programs.

 - Getting needed services.